ctmuthu/wot-sys-ci/README.md

 10. Startup script:
     1. This repository has a "startUp.sh"
-    2. Run and check the startup.sh after reboot.
+    2. Run and check the startUp.sh after reboot.

 11. Configure Cronjob on reboot:
     1. Open crontab file "crontab -e"
-    2. Add the line at the EOF - "@reboot /path/to/file"
+    2. Add the line at the EOF - "@reboot /path/to/startUp.sh"
     3. On saving and quiting the file, cronjob gets configured.
     4. Check after reboot